-When the sytem starts up; select My RV Control Panel (Fig. 3) from the menu which opens the screen showing all the items that can be operated from the touchscreens, or the handheld remote.
+To use the system, select My RV Control Panel (Fig 3) from the menu.
+This opens the screen showing all the items that can be operated from the touchscreens, or the handheld remote.

-The device selection screen (Fig. 4) has icons depicting the different systems in your RV that can be controlled from the 3 touchscreens, the handheld remote, the command center panel or the WiFi app.

-To return to the previous menu, the BACK icon or the HOME icon in the bottom bar on the screen will return you to the previous screen.
+The device selection screen (Fig 4) has icons depicting the different systems in your RV that can be controlled from the various control devices.
+To return to the previous menu, the BACK icon or the HOME icon in the bottom bar on the screen will return you to the previous

-Awning Operation

-When you select the AWNING icon (Fig. 5), the screen opens showing the awnings.
+Awning Operation: Select the AWNING icon (Fig 5); the screen opens showing the awnings.
 If there are multiple awnings, there will be a selection for each awning at the left of the screen.
-Select the awning you want to control, then press and hold the EXTEND or

-RETRACT arrow buttons.
-To return to the previous screen select the HOME icon in the upper right corner.
+Select the awning you want to control, then press and hold the EXTEND or RETRACT arrow buttons.
+Select the HOME icon to return to the previous screen.

-Leveler Operation

-When you select the LEVELER icon, a screen opens showing the leveler control panel (Fig. 6).
+Leveler Operation: Select the LEVELER icon, the screen opens showing the leveler control panel (Fig 6).
 This screen will allow you to extend and retract the jacks and to auto level the RV.
 For additional information on leveling your RV, refer to the auto leveling section.
-To return to the previous screen press the HOME button in the upper right corner.
+Select the HOME icon to return to the previous screen.

-Slide-out Operation

-Select the SLIDES icon which will open the slideout screen (Fig. 8).
+Slide-out Operation: Select the SLIDES icon which will open the slideout screen (Fig 7).
 A list of the slide-outs on your RV will appear on the left side of the screen.
-(If you have 3 slide-outs they will be numbered 01 to 03).
+If you have 3 slide-outs they will be numbered 01 to 03.
 Press Slide 01, and then press (and hold) the OUT button to extend the slide, or the IN button to retract it.
 Repeat this action on the remaining slideouts.
-To return to the previous screen press HOME at the top right corner.
+Select the HOME icon to return to the previous screen.

-IMPORTANT SAFETY FEATURE:

-IF SLIDE 01 IS MISSING FROM THE LIST: This indicates there is a problem with the bedroom slide-out.
+IMPORTANT SAFETY FEATURE: IF SLIDE 01 IS MISSING FROM THE LIST: This indicates there is a problem with the bedroom slide-out.
 In order to function properly, the bedroom door cannot be closed.
-There is an electronic door catch mounted to the wall in the bedroom behind the door (Fig. 9).
-A smaller piece is mounted to the door itself (Fig 10).
+An electronic door catch has been installed to the wall in the bedroom behind the door (Fig 8).
+A second piece is mounted to the door (Fig 9).
 If the door is closed, the Slide 01 notification on the touchscreen display will disappear and the slide-out will NOT operate.
-When the door is opened and catch pieces are connected, the Slide 01 notification appears on the touchscreen display and the slide-out can then be operated normally.
+When the door is opened and the catch pieces connect, the Slide 01 notification appears on the touchscreen display and the slide-out can then be operated normally.